erfanzar/erfanzar/README.md

 # 💫 About Me:
 NLP: I manipulate text.
 CV: I manipulate images.
-Graph ML: hold my beer! 🍺 👋 Hi, I’m erfan zare<br>👀I like to train deep neural nets on large datasets 🧠.
+Graph ML: hold my beer! 🍺<br>
+👋 Hi, I’m erfan zare<br>👀I like to train deep neural nets on large datasets 🧠.
 Among other things in this world

 - 📫 How to reach me Email erfanzare82@yahoo.com